Displaying individual data in repeated measures variables

 When displaying individual data in a repeated measures variable, usually it is only the single data points that are drawn.
-However, there is another essential information in the data: What data points belong to the same individual across the variables.
-This is essential, because in some cases the difference in the means are not diagnostic about systematic differences.
-What is diagnostic is whether large part of the sample differs in a similar direction.
+However, there is another essential piece of information in the data: What data points belong to the same individual across the variables?
+This is essential because, in some cases, the difference in the means is not diagnostic of systematic differences.
+What is diagnostic is whether a large part of the sample differs in a similar direction.
 See an example in Weissgerber et al. (2015):

 Therefore, when displaying individual data in repeated measures variables, it is essential to see how single individuals change across the variables.